Kotlin/kotlinx-rpc/GETTING_STARTED.md

 kRPC provides you with runtime [dependencies](https://docs.gradle.org/current/userguide/declaring_dependencies.html) (also called artifacts).
-To use these dependencies - in your project's `build.gradle.kts` file you can define the following:
+To use these dependencies, in your project's `build.gradle.kts` file you can define the following:
 ```kotlin
 dependencies {
     // example kRPC artifacts